 In reference to Section V. of this report, entitled Claim by Tehachapi-Cummings County Water District to Return Flow from Imported Water; Figure 5 shows the amount of imported water sales in the Tehachapi Basin by year and quantities of imported water returned to the Tehachapi Basin as a result of applied imported water.
 Figure 5 also indicates the volume of imported water extracted from the Basin by year.
-Return flow water extracted from the Basin has been delivered for beneficial use within the Tehachapi-Cummings County Water District.
-Figure 6 shows calculations of credits for stored water in Tehachapi Basin at the beginning and at the end of 2013.
+Return flow water extracted from the Basin has been delivered for beneficial use within the TehachapiCummings County Water District.
+Figure 6 shows calculations of credits for stored water in Tehachapi Basin at the beginning and at the end of 2014.

 The District, in cooperation with the City of Tehachapi and Golden Hills Community Services District retained Fugro West, Inc. to prepare a Groundwater Modeling Study for the Tehachapi Basin as part of the Watermaster's ongoing program to better understand the hydrogeology of the Tehachapi Basin.
 That report was completed in 2009.
 The Executive Summary of the Tehachapi Basin Groundwater Study is included herein as Figure 7.

 Resolution No. 3-96 authorized pumping of recharged imported water in lieu of surface delivery of imported water.
 The Tehachapi-Cummings County Water District in cooperation with the City of Tehachapi constructed groundwater recharge facilities, which enable the District to store imported State Project Water for subsequent extraction and beneficial use.
 Sound groundwater management has been significantly improved by the above in terms of improvement of water quality and groundwater banking to ensure adequate local water supplies during drought years.
-A copy of Resolution No. 3-96 is included herein as Figure 8.